kelymacielbp/api-testing-project/README.md

 They can be implemented in various ways, one of them is by following an architecture called REST (Representational State Transfer).

 The interface documentation of a REST API can be created in various formats.
 One of the most well-known formats is Swagger.
 Here we will use this documentation format.
-We will work using an application named "Shop API".
+We will work using an application named "API shop".
 The documentation of this API can be found at http://165.227.93.41/lojinha/lojinha-v2.yml

 ![Swagger](images/swagger.PNG)